jkang98/carousel-metric/README.md

   4.4   2.2  0.62   1    0.9917   0.9813
   4.4   2.2  0.58   1    0.9917   0.9811
 ```

+Both columns are training-set scores, measured on the same KINIT grid the
+parameters were fitted to.
+Step 4 is what produces the numbers to report.

 `tune_all_metrics` returns an `OrderedDict` of `DataFrame`s keyed by discount, so
 the rankings can be written straight out: